Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Balance: Balance is one of the key traits all great wines share, regardless of where they come from.
 The term is used to say all the elements that make up the wine, acid,

 Barnyard: Wines with this aroma are best described as earthy, with animal scents that remind tasters of a barn.
-In small doses this is a positive trait.
+In small doses, this can be a positive trait.
 In large amounts, this is a defect.
 This can be caused by a natural aromas that develop with bottle age, or in the worst cases from wines that were made in unclean barrels or facilities.

 Barrel Tasting: When a taster tries a wine before it has been bottled.